Thursday, July 29, 2010

 "I honestly have no idea why I ever even liked you...actually I know why.
 That year that I met you, I had become very close with my friend Jose Cuervo and he had obviously convinced me that I should go out with you.
 Never again will I ever listen to Mr. Cuervo."

-"You were skinnier than me, which is a long-term deal breaker."
 "I blame it on on halloween parties, and the fact you were once dressed as a penguin...it was kind of cute.
 Not anymore...I will never trust a penguin."

 "You're getting fat and feel like you have to put other people down to make yourself feel better."